 What about negative reviews

-What does hurt is unanswered complaints that contain specific factual claims.
-Those get picked up and repeated.
-Active, professional engagement with negative feedback is one of the highest-leverage review activities a brand can do.
+What does hurt is unanswered complaints with specific factual claims.
+Those get picked up and repeated, often verbatim.
+Active, professional engagement with negative feedback is one of the highest-leverage review activities a brand can do, and one of the cheapest.

 A practical playbook